vmware-tanzu/cloud-native-security-inspector/docs/USER-GUIDE.md

 You can choose whether the image scanner reports are generated in the K8s cluster as CRD after each scanning.
 In additional to that, you can config the format and live time of the reports.

-This is for image scanning report only, and is only for 0.2 release.
-In the next version this part of data will also be sent to opensearch or elasticsearch, as what we do for the Kube-bench scanning reports and the risk scanning reports
+These configs are for image scanning report only, and is for 0.2 release.
+In the next release this part of data will also be sent to opensearch or elasticsearch, just like what we have done for the Kube-bench scanning reports and the risk scanning reports.

 | Field Name      | Field Type | Description                                                                       |
 |-----------------|------------|-----------------------------------------------------------------------------------|